cccttt10/super-rent-frontend/README.md

+# Instructions for local development

+Follow the instructions below if you want to get the project running on your local machine.

 ## Configure your environment

 1. Follow the [backend configuration instructions](https://github.com/chuntonggao/super-rent-backend/blob/master/README.md) to start the server in development mode.
 Make sure the server is started BEFORE you start the front end.
 Otherwise the front end cannot receive any data.